GiovanniFerrara/my-cv/content/jobs/ergo-digital/index.md

 type: job
 ---

-- Integrating new modules to the existing application: e.g. adding an encryption-decryption service and performed a restyling of the UI.
-Created a statistics dashboard with Typescript/React from scratch.
+- Integrated new modules into the existing application, including an encryption/decryption service for sensitive data, and built a statistics and monitoring dashboard from scratch with TypeScript/React.
-All new modules are now released successfully in production.